SAP-samples/teched2023-AD266/exercises/ex3/README.md

 >
 > So it is recommended to always obtain a fresh destination object before making a remote call.
 Don't worry, the SAP Cloud SDK caches the destination objects internally, so this does not come at a performance loss.
 You can read more about the caching strategy [here](https://sap.github.io/cloud-sdk/docs/java/features/connectivity/destination-service#configuring-caching-when-querying-the-destination-service-on-cloud-foundry).

-- [ ] (optional) Verify the solution works by running `curl -XPOST localhost:8080/odata/v4/SignupService/signUp` in your terminal.
+- [ ] 🔨(optional) Verify the solution works by running `curl -XPOST localhost:8080/odata/v4/SignupService/signUp` in your terminal.

 ## Summary